toasterparty/metroid-prime-plandomizer/README.md

 Note that doors are represented as an array of door for each room starting with index 0, 1, 2 etc...
 To figure out what index in the room array a specific door is, use the map provided with [mpdr here](https://github.com/YonicDev/mpdr/releases).

 5. Set the item layout, elevator layout and starting room by providing a custom `"layout_string"`.
 The best way to make a layout string is using [Syncathetic's web tool](https://aprilwade.github.io/randomprime/editor.html).
 Note that you can paste in an existing layout string to parse and edit it, as opposed to having to start from scratch each time you open the web page.
+Note that you can place as many artifacts into the world as you would like, including 0.
+The artifact temple will open when no artifacts remain to be collected.

+# Known Issues
+- Doors that connect rooms vertically (like under the statue in Hall of the Elders) cannot be changed from their default color.

 # Build